-- 1. The Company is very much aware that the exchange of gifts can be a very delicate matter where, in certain cultures or situations, gift giving is a central part of business etiquette.
-Despite acknowledging PETRONAS' "No Gift Policy", some external parties may still insist in providing gifts to PETRONAS employees, directors and/or their family members and other associated persons in certain situations which do not fall within the general exceptions. - 2.
+The Company is very much aware that the exchange of gifts can be a very delicate matter where, in certain cultures or situations, gift giving is a central part of business etiquette.
+Despite acknowledging PETRONAS's "No Gift Policy", some external parties may still insist in providing gifts to PETRONAS employees, directors and/or their family members in certain situations which do not fall within the general exceptions.

 Although the general principle is to immediately refuse or return such gifts, accepting a gift on behalf of PETRONAS is allowed only in very limited circumstances, whereby refusing the gift is likely to seriously offend and may sever PETRONAS' business relationship with the Third Party.
-However, in no circumstances may an employee, director or his/her family/household members and other associated persons accept gifts in the form of cash or cash equivalent. - 3.
-In these limited circumstances, employees are expected to immediately record the gift in the PETRONAS specified declaration platform or any other form as provided by your Human Resource Department for submission to your HoD/ Corporate Division/ Business Division/ OPU (minimum GM level) who will then decide whether to approve the acceptance of the gift or require it to be returned.
-Directors should inform the Company Secretary, as soon as reasonably practicable, to seek his/ her advice when faced with a similar situation. - 4.
-Even if it may appear disrespectful to refuse a gift from an external party, nevertheless, if there is a conflict of interest situation (e.g. bidding is in progress and the company that gave the gift is one of the bidders) then clearly the HoD / HR Department/ LCD cannot approve the acceptance of said gift (in the case of directors, the Company Secretary would advise the same).
+However, in no circumstances may an employee, director or his/her family/household members accept gifts in the form of cash or cash equivalent.

+In these limited circumstances, employees are expected to immediately record the gift in the Gift Register (using the HRM-P&P-REM-05-08-08(1): Gift Activity Reporting Form at: https://pww.centralapps.petronas.com.my/nextg/hrm/myHRM/HRRCForms/Gift%20 Activity%20Reporting%20Form.pdf) or any other form as provided by your Human Resource Department for submission to your Head of Department/Division/HCU/OPU who will then decide whether to approve the acceptance of the gift or require it to be returned.
+Directors should inform the Company Secretary, as soon as reasonably practicable, to seek his/her advice when faced with a similar situation.

+Even if it may appear disrespectful to refuse a gift from an external party, nevertheless, if there is a conflict of interest situation (e.g. bidding is in progress and the company that gave the gift is one of the bidders) then clearly the Head of Department/Division/HCU/OPU cannot approve the acceptance of said gift (in the case of directors, the Company Secretary would advise the same).
 In this situation, the gift must be politely returned with a note of explanation about the Company's "No Gift" policy.

-- 5. In the event the HoD/ Corporate Division/ Business Division/ OPU approves the acceptance of the gift, he/she must also determine the treatment of the gift whether to: - a.
-Donate the gift to charity; or - b.
-Hold it for departmental display; or - c.
-Share with other employees in the department; or - d.
-Permit it to be retained by the employee. - 6.
-In determining the above, HoD/ Corporate Division/ Business Division/ OPU are expected to exercise proper care and judgment in each case, taking into account pertinent circumstances including the character of the gift, its purpose, the position/ seniority of the person(s) providing the gift, the business context, reciprocity, applicable laws and cultural norms.
+In the event the Head of Department/Division/ HCU/OPU approves the acceptance of the gift, he/she must also determine the treatment of the gift whether to:

+- a) Donate the gift to charity; or - b) Hold it for departmental display; or - c) Share with other employees in the department; or - d) Permit it to be retained by the employee.

+In determining the above, Heads of Department/Division/HCU/OPU are expected to exercise proper care and judgment in each case, taking into account pertinent circumstances including the character of the gift, its purpose, the position/ seniority of the person(s) providing the gift, the business context, reciprocity, applicable laws and cultural norms.